 Figure 3-3.
-Scene Recognition Portrait
+Scene Recognition - Portrait

-Figure 3-4 shows the use of automatic scene recognition for a subject closer to the lens.
-The camera interpreted the scene as a macro, or closeup shot, and switched automatically into Macro mode, indicated by the flower icon.
+Figure 3-4 shows the use of automatic scene recognition for a small subject closer to the lens.
+The camera interpreted the scene as a macro, or closeup shot, and switched automatically into macro mode, indicated by the flower icon.

 Figure 3-4.
-Scene Recognition Macro
+Scene Recognition - Macro

 In addition, the camera correctly detected that it was attached to a tripod, as indicated by the tripod icon to the lower right of the macro symbol.

 Of course, scene recognition depends on the camera's programming, which may not interpret every scene the same way that you would.
 If that becomes a problem, you may want to make individual settings using one of the more advanced shooting modes, such as Program, Aperture Priority, Shutter Priority, or Manual.
-Or, you can use the SCN setting on the Mode dial and select a scene setting that better fits the current situation.
+Or, you can use the SCN setting on the mode dial and select a scene setting that better fits the current situation.

-One more point is worth noting for this mode: The camera is programmed to avoid apertures more narrow than f/11.0 in this mode.
+Two more points are worth noting for Intelligent Auto mode: First, the camera is programmed to avoid apertures more narrow than f/11.0 in this mode.
 Therefore, it will vary the shutter speed and ISO settings to avoid having to set the aperture to f/16.0 or other aperture settings above f/11.0.
-It also will not use a shutter speed slower than 1/4 second.
+Second, in this shooting mode, the RX10 IV will not use a shutter speed slower than 1/4 second.